auchenberg/dyson-purelink/README.md

 # dyson-purelink

 Control Dyson PureLink fan/purifier devices from JavaScript.
-Dicovers local devices on your WIFI via Bonjour/mDNS, logs into the Dyson Cloud to grab the device credentials and connects to the devices via MQTT.
+Discovers local devices on your WIFI via Bonjour/mDNS, logs into the Dyson Cloud to grab the device credentials and connects to the devices via MQTT.

+Tested with the follow devices:
+- Dyson Pure Cool Link Air Purifier & Fan Tower (1st Gen. filter)

 ## Install
 ```